RMS Empress of Ireland: Report

 After the official inquiry was completed, Captain Andersen was quoted as saying that Lord Mersey was a "fool" for holding him responsible for the collision.
 He also announced that he intended to file a lawsuit against the CPR.

-An inquiry launched by the Norwegians disagreed with the official report and cleared Storstads crew of all responsibility.
-Instead, they blamed Kendall, Empress of Irelands captain, for violating the protocol by not passing port to port.

 Litigation

 The CPR won a court case against A. F. Klaveness & Co, the owners of Storstad, for C$2 million, which is the valuation of silver bullion stored aboard Empress of Ireland when she sank.
 The owners of Storstad entered an unsuccessful counterclaim against the CPR for $50,000 damages, contending that Empress of Ireland was at fault and alleging negligent navigation on her part.
 Storstad was seized at the request of the CPR and sold for $175,000 to Prudential Trust, an insurance company acting on behalf of AF Klaveness & Co.